MugilanGN/Pseudocode-Compiler/README.md

 ## Language Specification

+The Pseudocode syntax is similar to the IGCSE specification outlined here: https://filestore.aqa.org.uk/resources/computing/AQA-8520-TG-PC.PDF.
+However, there are notable differences between the AQA Pseudocode and this standard.
+This is because my school uses a variation of the AQA standard, so I sought to replicate it.

 ### Data Types

 There are three data types that are exposed to the user: integer, double, and string.